brunoterkaly/run-dcos-on-azure/README.md

 Later in this post we will describe exactly where containers are and the differences between containers and images.
 For the moment let’s just agree that containers make it very easy to package up web applications and run them against a large distributed cluster.

-### DC/OS from Mesosphere
+### DC/OS - Open Source Cluster Management

 DC/OS makes it easy to deploy and run stateful or stateless distributed workloads including Docker containers, Big Data, and traditional apps.
 DC/OS abstracts your large Azure-based cluster into a single computer, pooling distributed workloads and simplifying rollout and operations.

-This post will focus on DC/OS from Mesosphere.
+This post will focus on DC/OS

 There have been a couple of seminal papers that have advanced the state-of-the-art, such as this one, whose lead author is the founder of Mesosphere.
 The purpose of this post is not to drive into all the details that inspired the creation of DC/OS.
 This white paper is very interesting because it describes the motivations behind the abstraction of scheduling frameworks, such as Hadoop or MPI.